Sheilaf11/simplex/demo.md

-This is the first line, are you listening?
+This is the first line.

-This is the second line!
+This is the second line.

-And this is the third
+And this is the third, almost there!

-And this is the fourth line?
+And this is the fourth line.